Wzha637/Car-Liscence-Detection/README.md

 # Car-Liscense-Detection

 ## Description
 This is a software that processes images of cars in order to detect their license plates - a technology that is used routinely for example on toll roads for automatic toll pricing.
+The project is fully developed using Python.

 ## Technologies
 1. Python